jeffreylederer/Tournament/readme.md

 - Bye Multiplier – how many points a bye is worth to the team with a bye in the standings.

-- Loses are always worth 0 points
+- Loses are always worth 0 points.
+Forfeits is a losa for the team that forfeits and a win for the other team.

 A league’s properties can only be set when the league is created.
 The only property that can be changed later is the league’s title.